Software Developer Salaries in Japan

 While having a computer science or related degree is helpful for getting a visa in Japan, it doesn’t seem to be so relevant in terms of compensation.

-A Master’s degree may lead to a bump in salary over having just a Bachelor’s degree, but when considering the opportunity cost of picking up a couple years more experience, it probably isn’t a worthwhile investment from a compensation perspective.
+A master’s or doctorate may lead to a bump in salary over having just a bachelor’s degree, but when considering the opportunity cost of picking up a couple more years of experience, it probably isn’t a worthwhile investment from the compensation perspective.

 Ability Median Compensation